bclead3/weather_by_postal_code/README.md

 * Latitude, Longitude, and address are stored in LatLongFromAddress.
 It populates postal_code, which is required for...
 * PostalCodeForecast saves weather station request information.
 I cache based on postal_code
 * ForecastPeriod saves an individual period's forecast

+12/20 I added indexes, and found the chache portion wasn't working well.
+It is working better now.